andrewralea/Explicit_MPC_on_PLC/Quad-Tank/README.md

 ## My Tips
 > If you are doing the MATLAB formulations on a separate computer from that which has the PLC program, and you need to change the generated regions regularly, set up GitHub accordingly and just push and pull when a new .st file is generated rather than email which is what I used to do.
 This is a must if you are working on a mac and cannot get your PLC software locally.
 If you are a TCNJ student / faculty, mount your H drive on your mac so you can git pull the new .st locally and still update your other computer

+> Try to understand some math before you blindly jump in... the progress you think you're making?
+You're not lol